Katechon: In scholarly works

-In Nomos of the Earth, German political thinker Carl Schmitt suggests the historical importance within traditional Christianity of the idea of the katechontic "restrainer" that allows for a Rome-centered Christianity, and that "meant the historical power to restrain the appearance of the Antichrist and the end of the present eon."
+In Nomos of the Earth, German political thinker Carl Schmitt suggested the historical importance within traditional Christianity of the idea of the katechontic "restrainer" that allows for a Rome-centered Christianity, and that "meant the historical power to restrain the appearance of the Antichrist and the end of the present eon".
 The katechon represents, for Schmitt, the intellectualization of the ancient State of the Roman Empire, with all its police and military powers to enforce orthodox ethics.
 In his posthumously published diary (the Glossarium) the entry from December 19, 1947, reads: "I believe in the Katechon: it is for me the only possible way to understand Christian history and to find it meaningful".
 And Schmitt adds: "the Katechon needs to be named for every epoch of the past 1948 years.
 The place was never unoccupied; otherwise we would no longer be present."

 Paolo Virno has a long discussion of the katechon in his book Multitude: Between Innovation and Negation.
 He refers to Schmitt's discussion.
 Virno says that Schmitt views the katechon as something that impedes the coming of the Antichrist, but because the coming of the Antichrist is a condition for the redemption promised by the Messiah, the katechon also impedes the redemption.

 Virno uses "katechon" to refer to that which impedes both the War of all against all (Bellum omnium contra omnes) and totalitarianism, for example the society in Orwell's Big Brother (Nineteen Eighty-Four).
 It impedes both but eliminates neither.
 Virno locates the katechon in the human ability to use language, which makes it possible to conceive of the negation of something, and also allows the conceptualization of something which can be other than what it is; and in the bioanthropological behavior of humans as social animals, which allows people to know how to follow rules without needing a rule to tell how to follow a rule, then a rule to tell how to follow that rule, and so on to infinity.
 These capabilities permit people to create social institutions and to dissolve or change them.

+In the canon law

+The canon law of the Catholic Church does not provide for the possibility of a general recognition by the people of God of the Church as having come to embody the Katechon, or of the Great Apostasy.
+Such a situation would seem to call for change in Church government, but canon law offers no rules for such a process.

+The Decretum Gratiani allowed for deposition of a heretical pope, but no such procedure was never accepted in the history of the Church's magisterium and the relevant part of the Decretum was repealed by the 1917 Code.